flow-r/best_practices/README.md

 fastq_bam_bwa.def    ## A tab-delimited flow definition file
 ```

-Notice how all files have the same basename, that is essential, for the **run** function to find all these files.
+Notice how all files have the same basename; this is essential for the **run** function to find all these files.

+We need that,
 1. all three files should have the same basename
-2. can supply multiple flowdefs like fastq_bam_bwa_lsf.def etc, so that user can switch easily.
+2. can have multiple flowdefs like fastq_bam_bwa_lsf.def, fastq_bam_bwa_lsf.def etc, where <basename>.def is used
+ by default.
+But other are available for users to switch platforms quickly.

 **Reason for using the same basename**:
 - When we call `run("fastq_bam_bwa", ....)` it tries to look for a .R file inside flowr's package, `~/flowr/pipelines` OR your current wd.